wp-graphql/wp-graphql/readme.txt

 == Upgrade Notice ==

+= 1.6.7 =

+There's been a bugfix in the Post Model layer which _might_ break existing behaviors.

+WordPress Post Type registry allows for a post_type to be registered as `public` (`true` or `false`) and `publicly_queryable` (`true` or `false`).

+WPGraphQL's Model Layer was allowing published content of any post_type to be exposed publicly.
+This change better respects the `public` and `publicly_queryable` properties of post types better.

+Now, if a post_type is `public=>true`, published content of that post_type can be queried by public WPGraphQL requests.

+If a `post_type` is set to `public=>false`, then we fallback to the `publicly_queryable` property.
+If a post_type is set to `publicly_queryable => true`, then published content of the Post Type can be queried in WPGraphQL by public users.

+If both `public=>false` and `publicly_queryable` is `false` or not defined, then the content of the post_type will only be accessible via authenticated queries by users with proper capabilities to access the post_type.

+**Possible Action:** You might need to adjust your post_type registration to better reflect your intent.

+- `public=>true`: The entries in the post_type will be public in WPGraphQL and will have a public URI in WordPress.
+- `public=>false, publicly_queryable=>true`: The entries in the post_type will be public in WPGraphQL,
+but will not have individually respected URI from WordPress, and can not be queried by URI in WPGraphQL.
+- `public=>false,publicly_queryable=>false`: The entries in the post_type will only be accessible in WPGraphQL by authenticated requests for users with proper capabilities to interact with the post_type.

 = 1.5.0 =

 The `MenuItem.path` field was changed from `non-null` to nullable and some clients may need to make adjustments to support this.